31g33k0/GPS-userfinder/README.md

     - onclick center the view on the user and begin to follow (panTO) this user
 * Export data button (without suggestion I would pack it in a json data)
 * look how to trace an history of positions (is there a inbuilt function or we build the data self. --> the data is small thus a local implementation would spare broadband)
+* https would be mandatory if credentials are added from a precedent feature.

 ---
 optionnal implementings :